kodet90/push_swap/README.md

 ./push_swap 9 4 8 7 1 3 6 2 5 | ./checker 9 4 8 7 1 3 6 2 5
 ```

-it will check that produced commands are sorting the stack correctly
+it will check that produced operations are sorting the stack correctly

 ## push_swap visualiser